8 Best Campgrounds in Revelstoke, BC

 Campers who need cooking facilities will be knocked out by the contemporary conveniences of Lamplighter's shared camp kitchen with picnic tables.
 Included in the same building are best-in-class restrooms with flush toilets, and tiled hot showers with radiant floor heating.
 Super speedy and dependable Wi-Fi service is available at every site.

-There's a playground for the kids, and a grass volleyball court for fun pickup games.
+There's a playground for the kids and a grass volleyball court for fun pickup games.
 A book exchange is available at the office for campers who yearn for downtime with a riveting summer read.
 The campground also contains hiking and biking trails.

 Address: 1760 Nixon Road, Revelstoke, British Columbia